JamieBort/Learning-Directory/Git/gitignore/README.md

 The purpose of this Git directory is to house info on the .gitignore file in general.

-~~To that end, info on .gitignore in general can be found in `this` Git directory.~~

-Info regarding the .gitignore file in `this` LearningDirectory repo can be found in `this` gitignore directory: https://github.com/JamieBort/LearningDirectory/tree/master/Meta/gitignore
+Therefore, info regarding the .gitignore file in `this` LearningDirectory repo can be found in `this` gitignore directory: https://github.com/JamieBort/LearningDirectory/tree/master/Meta/gitignore

 To find info specific to the .gitignore file in this LearningDirectory repo, see https://github.com/JamieBort/LearningDirectory/tree/master/Meta/gitignore